RemkoPr/icra2025-SMI-tactile-sensing/README.md

 The MKR1000 firmware (`code > arduino > microphone`) was used for the paper, the wiring is explained in the top rows of the `I2S_MKR1000.ino` file.
 The `I2S_ArduinoNanoBLE_16kHz` is a first attempt at a readout implementation for the Arduino Nano 33 BLE, for which the standard I2S library isn't implemented.

+To run the Python code (`code > python`), run `python -m code.python.communication.readers.micmanip_serial_reader`.
+The data is published to a CycloneDDS topic MicManip.
+You can visualise it using `python -m code.python.visualisation.visualisers.micmanip_spectrogram_visualiser MicManip`
 <BR CLEAR="all">

 ## Laser specifics

 The readout frequency when read with an Arduino UNO was 3.7kHz, and 18kHz with our [Halberd coupling](https://github.com/RemkoPr/airo-halberd/tree/main) (or equivalently with an Arduino Nano 33 BLE, same microcontroller unit).
 When using higher readout frequency, turn off the 2kHz anti-aliasing filter with the on-PCB slide switch.

+To run the Python code (`code > python`), run `python -m code.python.communication.readers.laserslip_serial_reader`.
+The data is published to a CycloneDDS topic LaserSlip.
+You can visualise it using `python -m code.python.visualisation.visualisers.laserslip_spectrogram_visualiser LaserSlip`

 # Contact